venkatesh-eranti/SVR_Support_Vector_Regression/README.md

 # SVR_Support_Vector_Regression
-Boston Housing Price prediction and comparison of evaluation metrics with Support Vector Regression (with different kernels) and Multiple Linear Regression
+Boston Housing Price prediction and comparison of evaluation metrics with Support Vector Regression (with different kernels and parameters like C and Gamma) and Multiple Linear Regression